ItaloHugoMDS/Analyzing_Alerts_with_ELK_Stack/README.md

 ![Alerts 4 and 5 - Querying for Snort](./images/43-Alert4_and_5_Timestamp_Query_Snort.png "Alerts 4 and 5 - Querying for Snort")

 Since many logs were retrieved from the initial time query, a new filter was added in order to narrow the search even more.
-The filter will search for the timestamp **and** for any logs associated with the Snort IDS/IPS tool.
+The filter will search for the timestamp **and** any logs associated with the Snort IDS/IPS tool.

 ![Alerts 4 and 5 - NIDS Summary](./images/44-Alert4_and_5_Timestamp_NIDS_Events.png "Alerts 4 and 5 - NIDS Summary")